lc4eu/AuthoringInterface-Backend/README.md

 8. Run the following command to get the backend code -

    - "git clone https://github.com/v-a-r-s-h-a/backend_AI ."
+     Note - Do not forget to add the dot

 9. Setup Virtual Environment, run the following command in terminal -